Robert Wilkie: Private sector and return to congressional staff

-Trump administration
+First Trump administration

-Wilkie worked on the Donald Trump's presidential transition team.
+Wilkie worked on Donald Trump's presidential transition team.
 President Trump nominated Wilkie to the post of Under Secretary of Defense for Personnel and Readiness in July 2017.
 The Senate confirmed the nomination by unanimous consent on November 16, 2017.

 On March 28, 2018, Trump announced via Twitter that Wilkie would serve as interim Secretary of Veterans Affairs until the Senate confirmed a successor.
 President Trump nominated Ronny Jackson to be VA secretary, but on May 18, 2018, after Jackson's nomination was withdrawn, President Trump nominated Wilkie to the position.
 On July 23, 2018, Wilkie's nomination as VA secretary was confirmed by the Senate by an 86–9 vote.
 He was sworn in on July 30, 2018.

-In March 2020, the Trump White House appointed Wilkie to White House Coronavirus Task Force.
+In March 2020, the Trump White House appointed Wilkie to the White House Coronavirus Task Force.